mtnvencenzo/Playground/README.md

 ## Claud Integration

 Open the Claude Developer Settings and edit the config file.
-Paste this in and update the paths for the node.exe and the path the the mcp server entry point.
+Paste this in and update the paths for the node.exe and the path to the mcp server entry point.

-_Note that purposly using node v20 because I couldn't get it working in the latest 23.x.x builds_
+> **Note:** Purposely using Node.js v20 because I couldn't get it working in the latest 23.x.x builds.

 ```json
 {